USGS water-related projects of international interest.

 Internationally Shared Aquifer Resources Management (ISARM) Program

-The worldwide ISARM (Internationally Shared Aquifer Resources Management) Initiative is an UNESCO and International Association of Hydrogeologists (IAH) led multi-agency effort aimed at improving the understanding of scientific, socio-economic, legal, institutional and environmental issues related to the management of transboundary aquifers.
+The worldwide ISARM (Internationally Shared Aquifer Resources Management) Initiative was an UNESCO and International Association of Hydrogeologists (IAH) led multi-agency effort aimed at improving the understanding of scientific, socio-economic, legal, institutional and environmental issues related to the management of transboundary aquifers.

 Science projects associated with international water resources activities are below.